nalzok/ecnu-cem-faq/README.md

 + When adding new entries:

   + The issue's title should begin with a `[NE]`(new entry).
   + Since this project features the Q&A form, *the title must be in the form of a question*.
+This means when you have some great stuff to share with others, please come up with a corresponding question first.
   + Open a title-only issue before starting writing the answer.
 You can edit the issue description later.
 This avoids people working on the same topic without knowing each other.

     + If you are a freshman who don't know the answer to your question, indicate this by changing the title tag from `[NE]` to `[NEW]`(new entry - waiting).